Efficient Error Prediction for Differentially Private Algorithms: Methodology

 Data can either be collected from real experiments or generated synthetically.
 That is, responses from any differentially private algorithm can be used.
 Note that synthetic data does not make the model less valid: the prediction model will be valid for the entire space covered by the factors.
 In fact, if the algorithm can be simulated we recommend doing so, as this also eliminates the need to gather potentially sensitive data.
 Basically, the finesse of factor experiments is that we do not look to sample specific representative settings, but rather we want to be able to cover all values within a known space.

-Since results from differentially private algorithms are probabilistic, it is also important to decide whether to measure an average error or just one measurement per point.
+Since results from differentially private algorithms are probabilistic, it is also important to decide whether to measure an average error, or just one measurement per experiment setting.
 In this step, it is also important to decide which metric to use for error comparison.

 Next, create a table for all the possible combinations of the $k$ factors for a total of $2^k$ combinations.
 In physical systems, it is customary to produce the measurements in random order to avoid systematic errors.